Gabesz/rubik-trainer/README.md

 - The header includes a Bootstrap navbar with:
   - Home icon on the left (links to home page)
   - Trainer title (e.g., "OLL Trainer")
-  - Theme toggle button (sun/moon icon) for switching between light and dark themes
   - "Other trainers" dropdown menu (desktop: in navbar, mobile: always visible next to hamburger)
-  - Action buttons (Reset algs, Reset Progress, Training/Back, New Training) in collapsible menu
+  - Action buttons (Reset algs, Reset Progress, Training/Back, New Training) in collapsible menu with icons on mobile
+  - Theme toggle and Print buttons: in hamburger menu on mobile/tablet, in floating action button group on desktop (top-right)
-  - Mobile menu automatically closes when clicking any menu item
+  - Mobile menu automatically closes when clicking any menu item, clicking outside the menu, or pressing Escape
 - **Navigation**: Click on algorithm names or images in list view to navigate directly to training mode for that specific algorithm.
 The algorithm name and image are both clickable router links.
 - Training mode URLs use path parameters (e.g., `/oll/oll-1`) instead of query parameters, making them shareable and refreshable.
 - **Training mode features**:
   - Standard algorithm blur effect (only when started via "Training" button, not from list view)
-  - "Back" button to return to list view
+  - "Back" button (with icon) to return to list view
+  - "New Training" button (with icon) to generate a new random case
-  - "More details" button to open external algorithm details
+  - "Details" button (with icon) to open external algorithm details
   - Clean card design without box-shadow for focused presentation
+  - Optimized button layout for mobile: buttons fit in one row with reduced padding and smaller sizes
 - Filters and sorting are duplicated in the offcanvas panel for mobile/scrolling; open it via the floating filter button at the bottom-left.
 - The Standard Algorithm is emphasized in training; in cards, the editable "Alg" text is bold when displayed.
 - Filter (type vs learned) is mutually exclusive by design; sort and filter selections are restored per trainer on reload.